fleschutz/PowerShell/Docs/open-netflix.md

 ## open-netflix.ps1 - Starts the Netflix app

-This script starts the Netflix application.
+This script launches the Netflix application.

 ## Parameters
 ```powershell